aeoliux/FireCraft/README.md

 ### Minecraft Premium support
 Works for Microsoft accounts, see MS Authentication tab in the launcher.

-### Known bugs
-- Can crash when closing Minecraft and quickly running it again (confirmed on Linux).

 ### Libs which were used
 - Qt5 bindings for Go: https://github.com/therecipe/qt